Central Committee of the Chinese Communist Party: Turnover, age, and gender of membership

 Since the 1980s, the membership of the Central Committee has experienced rapid turnover, mostly due to the institutionalization of the system of promotions for party officials as well as an informally mandated retirement age, currently set at 65 for minister-level officials (which comprise the majority of the members of the Central Committee).
-The average age of members in the 18th Central Committee is 56.1 years.
-From the 1980s onwards, an average of 62% of the membership of the outgoing Central Committee has been replaced at each party congress.
+The minimum age of members has steadily increased, with the youngest about 56 in 2026.
+The median age has stayed constant in the high 50s since the 13th National Congress in 1987.
+From the 1980s onwards, an average of 62% of the membership of the outgoing Central Committee has been replaced at each national congress.
 Since most members are at least 50 years old when they enter the body, the mandatory retirement age essentially serves as a 'term limit' on the entire membership of the Central Committee, whereby no member or group of members could conceivably serve longer than three terms on the Central Committee.
 It also makes forming enduring political factions difficult.
 Chinese politics analyst Cheng Li noted that this makes the body much more fluid than most national legislatures, for which term limits do not generally apply.
 Women have consistently remained under 10 percent of the Central Committee's members.